bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 This is the crux of variational inference: we don't need to explicitly compute the posterior (or the marginal likelihood), we can solve an optimization problem by finding the right distribution :math:`Q` that best fits our variational free energy.
+Notice that we don't need to compute the marginal likelihood either, this is a big win because the likelihood and prior are usually easily specified with the marginal likelihood intractable.
 Note that we need to find a *function*, not just a point, that maximizes :math:`\mathcal{L}`, which means we need to use variational calculus (see my `previous post <link://slug/the-calculus-of-variations>`__ on the subject), hence the name "variational Bayes".